OpenCageData/address-formatting/README.md

 If in doubt, please get in touch via github issues.

+### Formatting rules

+Currently we support the following formatting rules:

+* `replace:` regex that operates on the input values, useful for removing bureaucratic cruft like "London Borough of ".
+Note if you define the regex starting with format _X=_, for example _city=_ it should operate only on values with that key
+* `postformat_replace:` regex that operates on the final output

 ### The future

 Support all countries in the world.

 With more test cases in the future the format may need to evolve.
 For every rule about addresses there are exceptions and edge cases to consider.

 Planned features